ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 ## Julia v Chapel for distributed Smith-Waterman

-## Strengths and Weaknesses
+## Strengths, Weaknesses, and Future Prospects

+Both Julia and Chapel are perfectly useable today for problems that fall within their current bailiwicks, at least for advanced users.
+They are strong projects and interesting technologies.
+In addition, both have significant potential and "room to grow" beyond their current capabilities; but both face challenges as well.

 ### Julia

+Julia's great flexibility - the metaprogramming and the type system in particular - gives it a very real opportunity to become a platform on which many domanin-specific language are written for particular scientific problems.
+We see some of that potential in tools like [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), where a simple, general API can nonetheless be used to provide efficient solutions to a problems that span a wide range of regimes and structures;
+the `solve()` function and the problem definition language essentially becomes a DSL for a wide range of differential equation problems.
+And Julia's interactive and dynamic nature makes it a natural for scientists noodling around on problems, performing numerical experiments and looking at the results.
+While large-scale computing
+--- in an HPC or Spark-style Big-data sense --- is not a forte of Julia's right now, the basic pieces are there and it certainly could be in the near future.

-Many of Julia's disadvantages are inevitable flip sides of the advantages.
+Many of Julia's disadvantages are inevitable flip sides of some of those advantages.  advantages.
 Because of the dynamic nature of the language and its reliance on JIT and type inference, it is [still not possible](https://discourse.julialang.org/t/julia-static-compilation/296/27) to fully compile a Julia script into a static executable, meaning that there will be JIT pauses in initial iterations of running code;